mailjet/api-documentation/guides/_send-api.md

       FromName: "Mailjet Pilot",
       Subject: "Your email flight plan!",
       TextPart: "Dear passenger, welcome to Mailjet!
 May the delivery force be with you!",
-      HtmlPart: "<h3>Dear passenger, welcome to Mailjet!</h3><br />May the delivery force be with you!",
+      HTMLPart: "<h3>Dear passenger, welcome to Mailjet!</h3><br />May the delivery force be with you!",
       Recipients: []Recipient {
         Recipient {
           Email: "passenger@mailjet.com",
         },
       },
       MjCampaign: "SendAPI_campaign",
-      MjDeduplicatecampaign: 1,
+      MjDeduplicateCampaign: 1,
     }
 	res, err := mailjetClient.SendMail(email)
 	if err != nil {